JJB8223/ShakeAndPour/docs/DesignDoc.md

 #### The UML for the User Model
 ![User Model Diagram](user-uml.png)

 **ShoppingCart Model**: The shopping cart model represents the estore's actual shopping cart.
 User's will add different instances of the kit model to the ShoppingCart model.
 The ShoppingCart model will then hold these kit instance in a map with the Kit instance being the key and the integer being the quantity of this kit in the shopping cart.
-The ShoppingCart has methods which allow you to add kits to the shopping cart, remove kits from the shopping cart, clear the shopping cart, see if a kit exists in the current shopping cart, and get the total price of all the kits in the shopping cart.
+The ShoppingCart has methods which allow you to add kits to the shopping cart, remove kits from the shopping cart, clear the shopping ca

+rt, see if a kit exists in the current shopping cart, and get the total price of all the kits in the shopping cart.
 #### The UML for the ShoppingCart Model
 ![shopping cart model diagram](shopping-cart-uml.png)